truenas/documentation/content/SCALETutorials/SystemSettings/Services/ConfigRsyncServiceSCALE.md

 When a **Hosts Allow** list is defined, *only* the IPs and hostnames on the list are able to connect to the module.
 {{< /hint >}}

-{{< trueimage src="/images/SCALE/22.12/AddRsyncModuleOtherOptions.png" alt="Services Add Rsync Module Other Options Settings" id="5: Services Add Rsync Module Other Options Settingse" >}}
+{{< trueimage src="/images/SCALE/22.12/AddRsyncModuleOtherOptions.png" alt="Services Add Rsync Module Other Options Settings" id="Services Add Rsync Module Other Options Settingse" >}}

 Enter any additional rsync configuration parameters from [rsyncd.conf(5)](https://www.samba.org/ftp/rsync/rsyncd.conf.html) in **Auxiliary Parameters**.